-- 1. All entrants in WMRRA events must hold a current competition license from a recognized motorcycle roadracing organization.
-A WMRRA competition license may be obtained in advance or when entering an event, by application through the registrar. - 2.
-Washington State residents must purchase a WMRRA full membership, or a single-event license, in order to participate in WMRRA events. - 3.
+- All entrants in WMRRA events must hold a current competition license from a recognized motorcycle roadracing organization.
+A WMRRA competition license may be obtained in advance or when entering an event, by application through the registrar. - Washington State residents must purchase a WMRRA full membership, or a single-event license, in order to participate in WMRRA events. - 3.
 Out-of-state riders, who hold valid racing licenses from other organizations, must complete a WMRRA license application and pay an annual \$5 processing fee.
 Out-of-state riders who wish to reserve a competition number for the season must purchase a WMRRA membership (\$20). - 4.
-Types of WMRRA competition licenses. - a.
-Novice: Issued to novice riders after completion of the WMRRA New Rider Clinic or other approved motorcycle roadracing school.
-Allows entry to Novice, 125GP and Vintage classes only. - b.
+Types of WMRRA competition licenses: - a.
+Novice: Issued to novice riders after completion of the WMRRA New Racer School (NRS), which consists of a classroom session AND an on-track segment through a WMRRA approved track day organization.
+Novice license allows entry to Novice, 125GP and Vintage classes only. - b.
 Graduated Novice: issued to novice riders after completing graduation requirements (See section B-14). - c.
 Expert: issued to experienced racers, including those who became graduated novices during the previous year. - d.
 Single-event race licenses are available to experienced racers who do not currently have a license.
-License shall be valid only for the weekend purchased (Friday thru Sunday). - 5.
-Fees for 2007: - a.
+License shall be valid only for the weekend purchased (Friday thru Sunday). - Fees for 2008: - a.
 Annual license and membership \$75.00 - b.
 Annual WMRRA membership only \$20.00.
 Volunteers (racers are exempt) that work three consecutive race weekends will have their fees waived. - c.
-Race license only \$55.00 - d.
+Race license only \$60.00 - d.
 Single-event license \$20.00 - e.
 Registration processing fee \$50.00 - f.
 Post registration fee \$30.00 - g.
 Non-member processing fee \$5.00 - h.
-Mid-season race number changes \$50.00 - i.
-New Racer Clinic \$150 (Includes membership, not license) - j.
-Season gate pass \$75 (Pacific Raceways only) - k.
-Gate Fee \$8.00
+Mid-season race number changes \$50.00 - New Racer School classroom session \$50 (Includes membership, not license) - j.
+Season gate pass \$100 (Pacific Raceways only)

+k.
+Gate Fee \$10.00